-If you keep driving with the malfunction indicator lamp/check engine light on, you can damage your car's emission controls and engine.
-Those repairs may not be covered by your car's warranties.
+If you keep driving with the malfunction indicator lamp on, you can damage your car's emission controls and engine.
+Those repairs may not be covered by vour car's warranties.

 If the electric motor will not close the moonroof, do the following: